yugabyte/yugabyte-db/docs/content/preview/contribute/docs/all-page-elements.md

   </ul>
 </div>

 This is a second-level tab widget, that uses different files for each tab - same as the one above, just styled differently.
+We should be using this style instead of the buttons for this type of tab.
+Many pages need to be changed to do that.

 Everything that follows is in this tab's file.
 If you change tabs, you get a whole new page.

 ## Heading 2